ThetaAim/Mac-Informer/README.md

 > **A lightweight macOS inventory and remote-support dashboard for managed environments.**

-Mac Informer helps IT teams keep track of managed Macs across changing DHCP leases and multiple VLANs, especially where macOS devices are not always reliably discoverable through Active Directory-integrated DNS.
+Mac Informer helps IT teams track and support managed Macs across changing DHCP leases and multiple VLANs, especially where macOS devices are not always reliably discoverable through Active Directory-integrated DNS.

-Each Mac securely reports its current device, user, network, and availability data to a central server over HTTPS using token-based authentication.
+Each Mac securely reports its current device, user, network, and availability data to a central server over HTTPS using bearer-token authentication.

 ## Key Features